November is Diabetic Eye Disease Awareness Month

 Diabetes is a disease most people are familiar with since almost everyone knows someone who is diabetic.
 But the complications of diabetes are not as well-known.
-The first step in preventing or minimizing the effects of a disease is understanding what it is and what causes it.
+The first step in preventing or minimizing the effects of the disease is understanding what it is and what causes it.

 What is Diabetic Eye Disease?